Indigenous Arts Grants Program

 • You are recognized in your artistic discipline by your peers;

-• you have specialized training;
+• You have specialized training;

-• you have a significant history of public presentation and regional and/or national representation; and
+• You have a significant history of public presentation and regional and/or national representation; and

-• you have created an extensive body of work.
+• You have created an extensive body of work.

 What is the deadline to apply for a grant?